 On September 30, 2020, our Sponsor entered into a Subscription Agreement to purchase 150,000 PIPE Shares in the PIPE Investment for an aggregate purchase price of \$1,500,000.
+Sponsor has been identified as a Selling Stockholder and included in the Selling Stockholder Table.
 Sponsor participated in the PIPE Investment on the same terms as the other PIPE Investors.